Whether you are an entry or professional sushi chef, you will definitely need a sushi knife to assist in the preparation of sushi.

 - Single-edged and ideal for creating razor-thin slices of fish and soft meats for sashimi

-- Constructed with VG-10 stainless steel that takes and holds a sharp edge longer than comparable knives; wide blade bevel is easy to sharpen with a whetstone
+- Constructed with VG-10 stainless steel that takes and holds a sharp edge longer than comparable knives; wide blade bevel is easily sharpened if you have a whetstone

-- Premium pakkawood handles in a classic d-shape to nestle comfortably into the curves of the palm, offering a secure grip
+- Sturdy and durable pakkawood handle in a classic d-shape to nestle comfortably into the curves of the palm, offering a secure grip

 - Dishwasher safe, but hand wash and air drying recommended